White Paper on National Defence and Security

 3. Force Structure

-The Newfoundland Armed Forces (NAF) are organized into four branches under the Chief of Defence Staff and the Ministry of National Heritage and Defence.
+The Newfoundland Armed Forces (NAF) are organized into three branches under the Chief of Defence Staff and the Ministry of Defence & National Security.

 The land force of the Republic, consisting of: